forseti-security/resource-policy-evaluation-library/README.md

 ## Resources

-Micromanager expects a fairly simple interface to any resource you wish to evaluate policy on.
+The library works on `resources` and expects a fairly simple interface to any resource you wish to evaluate policy on.
 It expects an object with the following functions defined:

 ```
 class MyResource: